Your GreenOrbit software subscription is licensed based on the total number of users that will have access to login to the Frontend of your Intranet.

 - Active Concurrent Sessions – this is a measure used by our licensing system to check the appropriate usage of a license.
 If the total number of active concurrent sessions is in excess of the total number of licensed users then a licensing exception is thrown.

-- Website User Accounts – if the total number of website user accounts in the system grows in excess of the total number of licensed users then newly created website user accounts will be made inactive until the total number of website user accounts are reduced.
+- Website User Accounts – if the total number of website user accounts in the system grows in excess of the total number of licensed users allowed then newly created website user accounts will be made inactive until the total number of website user accounts are reduced.

 To illustrate with a scenario, a client has 3,000 users in their central user management system (Active Directory, SAML IdP, or similar) and decided that only 1,000 of these users will have a requirement to log into the Intranet.
 Their license purchase can be for 1,000 users.